flows-network/discord-flows/sdk/README.md

 ## Quick Start

-There is a echo bot, but plain text:
+This is a plain text echo bot.

 ```rust
 use discord_flows::{get_client, listen_to_event, model::Message};